Fast forward to the first holiday event of the year. Your loved ones are hungry, the kitchen is heating up, and the pressure is on. Are you prepared?

 Anything that can be done ahead of time takes away some of the stress.
 Here’s my recommended game plan:

-- Monday: If you haven’t yet, head to the store to get your ingredients and drinks before the stores sell out.
+- 3 days before: If you haven’t yet, head to the store to get your ingredients and drinks before the stores sell out.
 This is also a great time to pick up containers for the leftovers.

-- Tuesday: Prep your sides.
+- 2 days before: Prep your sides.
 Start the mashed potatoes and wash and chop your veggies a few days in advance.
-This will make it easier to throw everything in the oven on Thanksgiving.
+This will make it easier to throw everything in the oven on the day of the holiday.

-- Wednesday: Prep the stuffing so it’s ready to bake tomorrow.
+- 1 day before: Prep the stuffing so it’s ready to bake tomorrow.

-- Thursday: Bake all of your prepped items.
+- Day of: Bake all of your prepped items.
 Take the turkey out of the fridge to warm up one hour before you plan to roast it—it needs to be at room temperature.

 It depends on how many people will be there and if there are any food restrictions.
 For many who will be serving smaller groups this year, taking requests could be a great place to start.
 I recommend some tasty sides, lots of veggies, and a big salad.
 As for dessert, it’s easiest to pick two or three favorites and stick to those.